Before applying mains voltage to a newly acquired valve radio I suggest that you remove the back and look inside:

 Look under the chassis. are there signs of things that are missing, melted or exploded?

 Check voltage tappings on the mains transformer or dropper resistor are in the correct place.

-1. Connect a 100 Watt 240 Volt light bulb in series with the live connection and switch on, the lamp should glow red and the set should slowly come to life.
+1. Connect a 100 Watt 240 Volt light bulb ( a modern CFL or LED light bulb is not suitable) in series with the live connection and switch on, the lamp should glow red and the set should slowly come to life.
 If all is well you may proceed to step 4.
 If it glows brightly switch off, something is seriously wrong!.
 Proceed to step 2.
 For further information on the use of the light bulb and much other useful advice see www.vintage-radio.com

 When I bought this variac I was told that it came from one of the Cambridge University laboratories.
 The meter and switch panel were made by my father at least 50 years ago to monitor the input and output voltages of an Air Ministry oil filled 3.5 amp variable transformer which for a 230 volt input would only provide an output of 200-250 volts.